 To make this a full-day ride, start and finish in Mammoth.
 Take the Scenic Loop to Highway 395 north, continue past the June Lake Junction to the north end of the loop and follow the directions above.
 Return to Mammoth via Highway 395 and the Scenic Loop for a 58-mile round-trip ride.

 The Scenic Loop is a classic area route and is often used as a way to get to-and-from Mammoth Lakes on longer rides and loops.
 It is also a great out-and-back introduction to Mammoth road biking all by itself.

 Starting at the Village at Mammoth, head up Minaret Road and turn right on the Mammoth Scenic Loop.
 The route continues to climb for a short while before it begins the descent.
 The road winds through a Jeffery Pine forest and eventually intersects with Highway 395.
 For a quiet and gentle climb back, return the same way.
 For the loop option, turn right on Highway 395 for a few miles and return to Mammoth Lakes via Highway 203 (warning: this climb is a grind).

-The ultimate test of a road biker’s fitness in the High Sierra is the annual Mammoth Fall Century and Gran Fondo.
-It is an organized and supported fun-ride and race that provides big views, long climbs, and fast descents.
+The ultimate test of a road biker’s fitness in the High Sierra is the annual Mammoth Gran Fondo.
+It is an organized and supported fun ride and race that provides big views, long climbs, and fast descents.
 The event takes place in early September each year and also offers shorter course options.

 If you are visiting the High Sierra in mid-summer or want to test your endurance another time of year, study the route and head out solo on 100-mile route.
 (Be sure to carry lots of water, as there are no services along the way!)